 What Is FSC Certification?

 The Forest Stewardship Council was founded in 1993 in response to concerns about deforestation and to ultimately reverse that trend.
-The Council’s mission is the global promotion of a sustainable forestry industry.
+The Council’s mission is the global promotion of sustainable forestry industry.
 To fulfill that mission, it sets standards for forest products, such as wood and paper.
 The Council also independently certifies that those standards have been met, and bestows the FSC-certified label on qualified products.
 This certification process allows customers the option of choosing products from businesses, including printers and the construction industry, that operate in a manner that is economically viable and yet environmentally friendly and socially responsible.

 Why Purchase FSC-Certified Paper Labels from SixB Labels?